Profpempem/-Coffee-Sales-Dashboard-Project/README.md

 # ☕ Coffee Sales Dashboard Project

 ## 📝 Project Overview
 This project analyzes 1,000 coffee product orders across multiple countries.
-Using Excel and an interactive dashboard, we uncover sales trends, customer behavior, and top product insights.
+Using Excel and an interactive dashboard, I uncover sales trends, customer behavior, and top product insights.
 The goal is to drive business decisions based on data-driven analysis.

 ## 🎯 Key Objectives
 - Analyze coffee sales by country, product, and roast type